Participants Frequently Asked Questions:

 How can I identify a Healthy Human Race volunteer?

-The HHR volunteers will be wearing a highly visible jade volunteer t-shirt.
+The HHR volunteers will be wearing a highly visible volunteer t-shirt.
 All areas staffed by volunteers will have a responsible adult or person age 17 and above with a cellphone or a radio to contact emergency personnel at all times.

 I am afraid that I don't look like a runner